blanktphan/learning-journey/technical-skills/01-programming/01-introduction-to-programming/03-how-computers-understand-code.md

 ### ⚡ Level 1: Microoperations and Logic Gates

-**Definition:** The control unit in the CPU decodes each machine code instruction and converts it into **microoperations**—the most fundamental operations that directly control the digital logic circuits within the processor.
+Definition: The control unit in the CPU decodes each machine code instruction and converts it into microoperations—the most fundamental operations that directly control the digital logic circuits within the processor.

-**Example Microoperation Sequence:**
+Example Microoperation Sequence:
 ```
 Machine Code: ADD instruction